ainhoami/reactform/README.md

 ## Survey Form

 ## How to start the App
-First, install all the dependencies.
+First, clone or download the project and install all the dependencies.
+From the root folder of the project:
 - npm install
-- cd server
-- npm install
+- cd server and then npm install
-- cd client
-- npm install
+- cd client and then npm install

-To start the application: run npm dev from the root folder of the project, will start both front end and back end.
+To start the application: go to the root folder of the project and in the command line write npm run dev, will start both front end and back end.
 Then, it will display on http://localhost:3000/
 To read the data from the database: http://localhost:3000/super-secret-url/requests